lhelwerd/rechu/docs/source/configuration.md

 settings is found in the file `rechu/settings.toml`, but if you installed the module from a package, it might be difficult to find it in the virtual environment or local site packages (depending on how it was installed).
-Therefore, the contents of the default settings file is shown here:
+Therefore, you can obtain the settings file (if you don't have one yet) using the [`rechu config` command](commands.md#output-configuration).
+We also show the contents of the default settings file here:

 ```{literalinclude} ../../rechu/settings.toml
 ```